Personal Banking / Health Savings Account (HSA)

 What is a Health Savings Account?

-A Health Savings Account (HSA) is a tax-exempt trust or custodial account established exclusively for the purpose of paying or reimbursing qualified medical expenses for you, your spouse, and your dependents.
+A Health Savings Account (HSA) is a tax-exempt trust or custodial account, used in conjunction with a high-deductible health plan (HDHP), established exclusively for the purpose of paying or reimbursing qualified medical expenses for you, your spouse, and your dependents.

 - No opening or annual fees

 - No monthly service charge with E-Statements; otherwise a $2 monthly service charge

 - Funds will earn competitive interest based on tiered balances